What is a CPA?

 Why This Matters

-When CPAs do cost segregation studies, they can help building owners save a lot of money on taxes.
-For example, instead of waiting 39 years to claim tax benefits on an entire building, some parts might be claimed in just 5, 7, or 15 years.
-This is like getting a discount on your taxes sooner rather than later.
+When CPAs conduct cost segregation studies, they can really help building owners save a significant amount on their taxes.
+Instead of having to wait a lengthy 39 years to reap tax benefits for the entire building, certain components can be claimed in just 5, 7, or 15 years.
+It’s like getting a tax break much sooner rather than later!

 When Do You Need a CPA?